 Types of Services Benefit Level Eligibility Criteria Funding Source Avg./Annual Cost/Person Minnesota Self Determination Project All services available to persons with mental retardation or related conditions.
 These can include formal Medicaid funded supports, other funded supports (i.e. state or county funded), and informal generic community supports.
-Individualized Determined through assessment and person centered planning.
+The project is not considered "services" but is a partnership initiative between project counties and DHS to improve management and administration of services, improve service financing and design, improve access to services, improve quality assurance and Individualized Determined through assessment and person centered planning.
 Person with mental retardation or related condition Financial responsibility of a project county Selection of individuals based on project participation criteria developed by the local project counties.
 Determined by supports chosen and eligibility.
-Not Available The project is not considered "services" but is a partnership initiative between project counties and DHS to improve management and administration of services, improve service financing and design, improve access to services, improv quality assurance and monitoring, and to redesign roles.
+Not Available monitoring, and to redesign roles.
 Blue Earth, Dakota and Olmsted counties are local sites participating in the project.
-The primary goals of the Minnesota Self Determination Project, funded by the Robert Wood Johnson Foundation, are to enhance options for consumers to choose supports and to incroase consumer control over those supports.
+The primary goals of the Minnesota Self Determination Project, funded by the Robert Wood Johnson Foundation, are to enhance options for consumers to choose supports and to increase consumer control over those supports. ·